-Both of our deep-dive articles, focusing on Australia and Ireland, highlight the tremendous growth and potential for renewables, while acknowledging the barrier currently posed by grid stability.
+Both of our country deep-dive articles, focusing on Australia and Ireland, highlight the tremendous growth and potential for renewables, while acknowledging the barrier currently posed by grid stability.
 The recovery from the COVID-19 pandemic presents an opportunity to build back better.
 Certainly, there will be headwinds in the short term, but renewables are well equipped to seize the opportunity and face the challenges ahead.
-Read on to discover the innovative ways being explored to meet renewable energy targets and secure a net-zero future.
+Read on to discover how different countries are exploring innovative ways to meet their renewable energy targets and secure a net-zero future.